antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * The conclusion:
 "PDGF recovered HT29 cell proliferation under simultaneous treatment with a VEGFR or EGFR inhibitor.
-Our results provide some of the first evidence for PDGF cross-signaling through alternative receptors in colorectal cancer and support anti-PDGF therapy as a combination strategy alongside VEGF and EGF targeting even in tumors lacking PDGFR expression."
+Our results provide some of the first evidence for PDGF cross-signaling through alternative receptors in colorectal cancer and support anti-PDGF therapy as a combination strategy alongside VEGF and EGF targeting even in tumors lacking PDGFR expression.
-* My thoughts:
+  "

+Also, Kranenburg refers to an older Kranenburg paper in which there is some cell line and mouse experiments.
+Are they in R2?
+"PDGFRB Promotes Liver Metastasis Formation of Mesenchymal-Like Colorectal Tumor Cell"

 ## Trial in patiënts